- Account expiration

 Purchasing computing equipment

-All purchase of computer equipment should be coordinated with ETS staff.
+All purchase of computer equipment must be coordinated with ETS staff.

 Purchasing printers and peripherals